23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 San Francisco at dawn with Oakland Bridge and tram lines SF is one of the 3 big cities to stop at along California's Pacific Coast Highway road trip

-San Francisco is one of America's most popular destinations, thanks to its world-famous bridges, infamous prison on the bay and cable cars that run through the city.
-Walkable and quirky, this city is a must when visiting California.
+San Francisco is one of the most popular American travel destinations thanks to its world-famous bridges, infamous prison on the bay and cable cars running through the city.
+This walkable, quirky city is a must-see when visiting California.

-SF (San Francisco) is a wonderful city filled with unique sights, delicious food, and a relaxed atmosphere.
-Take a stroll around the Embarcadero, Fisherman's Wharf, Mission District and more!
+SF (San Francisco) is a great city filled with unique sights, great food and a relaxed atmosphere.
+Explore the Embarcadero, Fisherman's Wharf, Mission District and more!

-Required time: 2 days minimum, 3 days is better!
+Time required: At least 2 days, 3 days is better!

-Tip: Two must-sees are Twin Peaks and Coit Tower.
+Tip: The two must-see sights are Twin Peaks and Coit Tower.

-Where to stay: Chancellor Hotel on Union Square - Great value boutique hotel in a prime location in the heart of the city
+Where to Stay: Chancellor Hotel on Union Square - Great value boutique hotel in a great location in the heart of the city

 2. Golden Gate Bridge